pr0x1ma-byte/snake/README.md

-# Snake for Raspberry Pi + Unicorn Hat
+# Snake-Game for Raspberry Pi + Unicorn Hat

 Developed for Raspberry Pi 3 and Unicorn Hat (8x8).

+Game grid generates up to 4 'fruit' at one time.
+Snake body starts as one node and grows by 1 for each fruit that is eaten.
+The game ends once the snake body intersects with itself.
 All code is developed by me.